Norbiox/norbiox/README.md

-## Hey y'all! 👋🤠

-I am a Pythonista from Poland.
+## Hi!
+My name is Norbert.
+I am a software developer from Poland.

-- 🔭 I have no project currently in progress but...
-- 👯 I would gladly cooperate on some so...
-- 💬 don't hesitate to ask me for help!

 ### Connect with me